EHTJulia/ScatteringOptics.jl/paper/paper.md

 using VLBISkyModels

 # Load a image model from an image FITS file
+# This FITS file is available in the tutorials of the repository
 im = load_fits("data/jason_mad_eofn.fits", IntensityMap)

 # Plot source image